AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_FlowPastCyl.rst

     ./PeleLMeX2d.gnu.MPI.ex input.2d-Re500 > logCoarseRun2.dat &

-The flow has now fully transition and you can use Amrvis to visualize the serie of vortex in the wake of the cylinder.
+The flow has now fully transition and you can use Amrvis to visualize the series of vortex in the wake of the cylinder.
 In the next step, we will add finer grid patches around the EB geometry and in high vorticity regions.

 Refinement of the computation
 -----------------------------